DipityBV/frontender.docs/documentation/templates.md

 In some cases it is required to disable certain functionality in the site, that isn't required in Frontender. (eg: cookie policy notice)

-Inside of every twig file a query is available, this allows you to check what is in the query.
+Inside of every twig file a query is available, this allows you to check what is in the request.
-When a page is called by Frontender, it will send a query variable called ```fromFrontender```, when this variable is set you can hide functionality that you don't want to show in Frontender.
+When a page is called by Frontender, it will send a query variable called ```fromFrontender```, using this variable you can hide functionality that you don't want to show in Frontender.

-Below is an example, in which we hide Google Analytics from Frontender.
+In the following example we make sure the Google analytics code is not used inside of the Frontender application.
+The code will run if the page is previewed in the browser.
 ```twig
 {% if not query.fromFrontender %}
     window.addEventListener("load", function(){